 What is the Best Life Insurance for Parents?

-Age 25-40: With younger parents, a term policy usually makes the most sense because your looking to protect things like your mortgage and car payments.
+Age 25-40: With younger parents, a term policy usually makes the most sense because you're looking to protect things like your mortgage and car payments.
 With term insurance, you tend to have a lower monthly premium and the coverage amounts are much higher because term insurance is primarily used to replace any income a family would lose.
 The coverage only lasts for a set term (usually 10 – 30 years) and these plans generally require medical exams to qualify.

 Age 40-85: Whole life insurance is typically the best option for parents near or after retirement.
 These policies usually build cash value and do not stop covering you after a certain time frame as long as premiums are paid.
 In most cases, you can qualify without taking a medical exam, even if you’ve had trouble qualifying in the past.
 The younger and healthier you are, the lower your premium will be, so it’s important to lock in a low rate early on in case your health changes.
 Seniors over 60, and especially seniors over 70 and over 80, pay much higher rates than younger parents.